Cyriaque Lamar

 “And?”

 “The manufacture was groaning with sweetheart contracts.
-In 2904, the Gaea-1, and everyone aboard, fell into the Moon: 92 seconds in, entire sol-sys watching.
-Historians compared it to the wreck of the Vasa in Stockholm in 1628-”
+In 2904, the Gaea-1 fell into the Moon: 92 seconds in.
+Historians compared it to the wreck of the Vasa in 1628, or the-”

-“I wouldn’t have fallen into the Moon,” said the n’arbiter.
+“I wouldn’t have fallen into the Moon,” said Lina.

-“After Proxima, the sol-sys turned even more parochial, and the political will to leave Earth dried up.
-At long last, ecology caught on, if briefly, and then eschatology became fashion.”
+“After Proxima, the political will to leave Earth dried up.
+Ecology caught on briefly, then eschatology became fashion.”

 “Eschatology?”